3 Strong Integrations of Direct Mail and Digital Marketing

 To give them a reason to interact on social media, you can use giveaways and promos.
 On your direct mail, you can put the details they need to follow.
 For example, you can put your Facebook account on the mail to direct them there.
 You can also tell them to message you with something like a selfie holding the mail.
 Then, you can respond back with the promotional offer for them to claim.
 They get a deal, you get a new fan, and you know your creative marketing is working.

 As you can tell, direct mail and digital marketing are complementary.
 They can be effective on their own but work best when used together.
 Combining them offers a creative way to reach a complete range of customers.
-It also helps to deliver a more personal marketing experience.
+It also helps to deliver a more personalized marketing experience.
 Finally, it helps to make tracking your marketing efforts easier.